Infinity-Server/dockerset/charts/frpc-ingress/README.md

 ### Usage

-> Server :setup frps on any server in anyway as your wish, eg:
+- Server: setup frps on any server in anyway as your wish, eg:

 ```ini
 [common]